EditB/100-days-of-code/r2-log.md

 ## R2D26-30 - 05-09/5/18
 - Time flies by so fast.
 I've been busy working on my web portfolio (a wordpress site); based on some feedback (thank you Andrea!), renamed the sections and also did some custom css for the post-it-note look.
 Found "stray" projects that I linked up.
 And also implemented the sortable headers and the tooltip for the Leaderboard project.

+## R2D31-32 - 10-11/5/18
+- I was sick but still tried to stick with my portfolio.
+Just small changes.
+ALso linked up some articles/posts with my CV.